jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 What would you tell a polar bear if you could communicate with her?

 Wouldn't it be nice to explain that since the environment constantly changes, Life must continually evolve lifeforms with new traits.
 Traits are the expressions of genes, which are passed on from parents to offspring during reproduction.
 Thus, Life on Earth is a constant race.
 The organisms that harvest calories the fastest while enduring the least pains of hunger, disease, and thirst pass on their genes more often.
-Over time, this turnover of genes innovates the new lifeforms needed to keep Life's evolution going.
+Over time, this turnover of genes innovates the new lifeforms Life's evolution needs to keep going.

 If we could educate the polar bear about evolution, she would know her endangered place in the story of Life.
 She could then assess what innovations polar bears need to prosper in the Artic's new environment.
 Perhaps male polar bears should help raise and protect their cubs.
 Or polar bears should hunt in packs to kill reindeer.
 Maybe the mighty flesh eaters should go south and diversify their diet with berries, grubs, and roots.